mgr1vas/static-flow-audit/docs/theory/unreachableCode.md

     *   Conditional Statements (`if/else`)
     *   Loops (`for/while`)
     *   Function Calls and branching constructs.
 * **Data Flow Analysis:** This method monitors the **lifecycle of variables**, from declaration to assignment and final usage.
-Its primary goal is to detect **Dead Stores**—variables that are declared or assigned values but are never subsequently read or used in the source code.
+Its primary goal is to detect **Dead Stores**.
+Variables that are declared or assigned values but are never subsequently read or used in the source code.

 ### 2. Dynamic Analysis Techniques
 * **Code Coverage Analysis:** This metric calculates the percentage of the codebase **exercised by a specific set of test cases**.
 It highlights "cold" regions of code that remain unexecuted.
 Common metrics include: